The E. M. Viquesney "Spirit of the American Doughboy" Database

 Smithsonian Art Inventory Control Number: 47260064.

-Formerly in Highand Park at C Street between South 25th and South 26th.
+Formerly in Highand Park near intersection of C Street and South 25th.
+The statue no longer exists.

 Picture